25 Bank Street: Lehman Brothers

 25 Bank Street served as the headquarters of Lehman Brothers International (Europe) and associated Lehman Brothers entities in Europe.
 The building was officially opened as Lehman Brothers' European headquarters on 5 April 2004.
 Gordon Brown, then the UK Chancellor of the Exchequer, officiated at the opening ceremony.

 The building's fit out was undertaken by Hilson Moran, who were responsible for both the shell & core services design for Canary Wharf Limited and the fit-out services design for Lehman Brothers.
 Facilities included a TV broadcast studio, meeting rooms and 400-seat auditorium at level 1; a 3000 sq metre Data Centre at level 2; four trading floors at levels 3 to 6; a Gym & Fitness Centre and staff restaurant at level 7; executive floors at levels 30 and 31; and twenty office floors.
 Plant floors were located at levels 8, 32 and 33.
-The shell & core architect was Adamsons Associates, with Swanke Hayden Connell as the fit-out architect.
+Swanke Hayden Connell served as the fit-out architect.

 Although levels 3-6 were all capable of being used as trading floors, only levels 4 and 5 were fully configured as such during the Lehman occupation.

 The staff restaurant, at level 7, was operated by Restaurant Associates, who also provided catering services for corporate events hosted in the building.

 The full floor configuration during the Lehman Brothers occupation was: